01-vijayaragunathan-01/Twitter-Clone/READMe.txt

     "client": "npm run dev --prefix frontend"
   },

-//we must change this in our root package.json because it is .jsx files in frontend
+//we must change this in our root package.json because it is react + vite in frontend

 PORT =
 MONGO_URL =